 Instituting new protections: It expands the protection given for cases of bribery, corruption, fraud, money laundering, and serious misconduct.

 Strengthening remedies available to whistleblowers: It provides recourse and access to compensation for whistleblowers who are victimised for making a disclosure.

 Why Has Australia’s Whistleblower Legislation Come About?

-There are many drivers causing whistleblower legislation to be put forward.
+There are many drivers behind the new whistleblower legislation.
 These include:

 A desire to protect whistleblowers: A key reason is to do the right thing and help protect those that identify misconduct.
 Do a web search on “whistleblower” and you will find many stories of the hardship that whistleblowers go through.
 Knowing the potential negative outcomes can dis-incentivise an employee from identifying misconduct.